IBMDevConnect/TelcoChatBot/README.md

 4. To load demo / sample data to the database, two versions of data are available under resources folder: *telco-users-cloudant.json* and *telco-users-cloudant.txt*

-5. Install couchimport tool to upload / download data to cloudant
+5. Install couchimport tool to upload / download data to cloudant using the following commnands:

-sudo npm install -g couchimport
+Open a bash terminal and run the following snippet: sudo npm install -g couchimport

-export COUCH_URL="https://username:password@xxx-bluemix.cloudant.com"
+To get the URL -- Got to the App section --> Runtime --> Environment Variable --> Under cloudant service check for the URL. export COUCH_URL="https://username:password@xxx-bluemix.cloudant.com"

 export COUCH_DATABASE="telco-users"